 Clay masks are actually very simple to make.
-For an instant face mask you can just mix a little bit of clay of your choice with a bit of water, milk or aloe vera.
+For an instant face mask you can just mix a little bit of clay of your choice with a bit of water, milk or aloe vera juice or gel.

 But I like to keep my masks a little longer and make them work just a little harder.

 Inspired by the L’Oreal Pure Clay Masks I decided to make my own set of skin healing face masks.
 I mixed equal parts of 3 types of oil and clay.
 It’s as simple as that!

 Can you use Metal Spoons and Tools with Clay?